Colormuse vs NVIDIA DIGITS

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your projects.
+- Free-tier limits are a blocker for your volume of color extraction.

-- Free-tier limits are a blocker for your project.
+- Free-tier limits are a blocker for your large-scale or commercial projects.

-- You require extensive customization options.
+- You require extensive third-party integrations or API access.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".